Lava flow enters Hawaii geothermal plant property

-HONOLULU (AP) - Lava from the Kilauea volcano has reached a geothermal power plant on the Big Island, approaching wells that have been capped to protect against the release of toxic gas should they mix with lava.
+HONOLULU (AP) - Lava from the Kilauea volcano reached a geothermal power plant on the Big Island on Sunday, approaching wells that have been capped to protect against the release of toxic gas should they mix with lava.

 A plant spokesman, Mike Kaleikini, told the news agency Hawaii News Now that the lava was as close as 130 feet (40 meters) from wells.
 He said there was no indication of the release of the poisonous gas hydrogen sulfide, the greatest fear should lava hit the wells.